The most common causes of poor industrial air quality are process waste and chemical waste.

 What are the effects of industrial pollution?
 Workplace pollution has a significant impact on human health.
 This is why it is so important to address any issues you may have, as well as taking preventative measures too.
 We believe in testing industrial indoor air quality, and identifying problems before they become hazardous.
 The effects of industrial pollutants on your workforce may include:

 The effects of industrial pollutants on human health cannot be separated from the impact it has on productivity.
 If the workforce is depleted by sickness, this represents a significant cost to the business.
 It may seem like an unnecessary factor to consider, however, when indoor air pollutants begin to affect your business, as well as your employees, you may re-evaluate its importance.

 When considering how to control industrial pollution, and minimise indoor air pollutants, policies should ideally be based on recovering and recycling hazardous materials.
-Measures to control industrial pollution should be considered as an integral stage of the production process and policies to mitigate the impact of industrial pollution on human health should always be seen as an asset rather than a liability.
+Measures to control industrial air pollution should be considered as an integral stage of the production process and policies to mitigate the impact of industrial pollution on human health should always be seen as an asset rather than a liability.
 This will inevitably ensure that minor problems do not become major hazards and therefore inconveniences.

 Since 2013, we have helped many companies and organisations gain their BREEAM building sustainability certification.
-We offer a range of high-quality solutions for testing and maintaining indoor air quality.
+We offer a range of high-quality solutions for testing and maintaining industrial indoor air quality.
 Our air quality testing plans identify any pollutants and we can help you to prevent them from returning.
 This ensures that your employees are not being affected in terms of health and also that there is no reduction in productivity.
-To find out more about the solution to industrial pollution, please contact us by telephone: 01489 663081 or send us an email to firstname.lastname@example.org
+To find out more about the solution to industrial air pollutants please contact us by telephone: 01489 663081 or send us an email to firstname.lastname@example.org